abdullahbf/Bikesharing/README.md

 ![NYC Citibike Story (8)](https://user-images.githubusercontent.com/92544151/167493851-09cfda6e-af2f-40e9-8fd4-e3e9b8ae17f8.png)

-Fifth visualization in the story shows bike usage by weekday and the time of the day.
+Fifth visualization in the story shows bike usage by day of the week and the time of the day.
 Commute hours were the busiest from Monday to Friday.
-On the other hand, service usage was spread out late morning to early evening.
+On the other hand, service usage was spread out late morning to early evening on weekends.

 ![NYC Citibike Story (5)](https://user-images.githubusercontent.com/92544151/167490922-344e64d0-5f56-4ce4-b4ae-402b62c34107.png) ![NYC Citibike Story (7)](https://user-images.githubusercontent.com/92544151/167490959-7dca106f-932e-46da-9a3c-aa08cd5cc456.png)